dkim2448/student3-personal-portfolio/README.md

 [link to website](https://alexm-personal-port.vercel.app/)

 ## about
-responsive portfolio highlighting projects and skills for a cu denver computer. designed for clarity, accessibility, and a modern feel.
+responsive portfolio highlighting projects and skills for a cu denver student. designed for clarity, accessibility, and a modern feel.

 ## tech stack
 - html5